InsideTheSim/ethmerge.com-content/faqs/do-i-need-to-do-anything.md

 title: If I own ETH do I need to do anything?
 weight: 3.0
 attribution:
-  name: @insideTheSim
+  name: "@insideTheSim"
   link: https://twitter.com/InsideTheSim
 ---

-No! all ETH on the Ethereum 1.0 chain will automatically become ETH on the Ethereum 2.0 chain once the merge occurs.
-Users should experience no change in their experience using Ethereum - all changes are "under the hood" and related to the underlying consensus mechanism that secures the network.
+No!
+All ETH on the Ethereum 1.0 chain will automatically become ETH on the Ethereum 2.0 chain once the merge occurs.
+Users should experience no change in their experience using Ethereum - all changes are "under the hood" and related to the consensus mechanism that secures the network.